rugk/googerteller/README.md

 **This is a fun project, don't take it too seriously!**

-**Note:** Find it ironic or not, but to query the list of all Google IPs/Subnets, this needs to congtact one Google domain, actually.
+**Note:** Find it ironic or not, but to query the list of all Google IPs/subnets, this needs to contact one Google domain, actually.
-(That request does not yet emit a sound, though.)
+(That request does not emit a sound, though.)

 ## Download